davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 ## Reject Modernity, Embrace Tradition

 I always though the "software craftsman" movement was dumb.
 Uncle Bob is a terrible person with bad ideas, and Agile Thought Leaders seem more focused on their billable rate than improving outcomes for users.
-And, really, effective developers shouldn't spend so much time navel-gazing - results really *do* matter!
+Their collective disrepsect for anyone not a programmer is galling.
+But most of all, it just seemed like navel-gazing.
+Results and outcomes *really do* matter!

 <figure class="small-figure left image-border">
   <a href="/images/tradition.jpg">